moehoshio/NekoNet/README.md

 ### Custom Logger

-NekoNet uses an internal logging system that can be customized to integrate with your application's logging infrastructure.
+NekoNetwork uses an internal logging system that can be customized to integrate with your application's logging infrastructure.

-By default, NekoNet automatically uses:
+By default, NekoNetwork automatically uses:
 - **NLogLogger** if NekoLog is available
 - **DefaultLogger** (stdout/stderr) as fallback